mekhiSquared/OurAniList/Project Propsal.md

-# [Project Name]
+# OurAniApp

 Created by Mekhi Miller and Mekhi Tudor.

 ## 🚀 Mission statement

-Our application, [app name] is for Anime Fans.
+Our application, OurAniApp is for Anime Fans.
 It allows users to search for anime recommendations easily, and organize their watchlist accordingly.

 ## API & React Router

 This application will use the Jikan API.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

-- Link to API documentation: [Link goes here]
+- Link to API documentation:[ [Link goes here]](https://jikan.moe/)
 - API endpoint #1: Requesting: https://api.jikan.moe/v4/anime?q={USER_INPUT}&sfw
-  - Description of endpoint: to search through the entire database for anime
+  - Description of endpoint: to search through the entire database for anime and will return an array of objects.
-  - List of data values used by the endpoint
+  - For each anime, we will use the images, title and ID's
 - API endpoint #2: https://api.jikan.moe/v4/top/anime
   - Description of endpoint: top anime trending currently
-  - List of data values used by the endpoint
+  -   - For each anime, we will use the images, title and ID's
 - API endpoint #3: https://api.jikan.moe/v4/anime/{ANIME_ID}/full
   - Description of endpoint: for separate pages of Anime
-  - List of data values used by the endpoint
+  - For each anime we will display these endpoints: * "mal_id"
+* 		"url"
+* 		"images"
+* 		"trailer”
+* 		"approved"
+* 		"title_english"
+* 		"title_japanese"
+* 		"type"
+* 		"episodes"
+* 		"status"
+* 		"airing"
+* 		"aired"
+* 		"duration"
+* 		"rating"
+* 		"score"
+* 		"scored_by"
+* 		"rank"
+* 		"popularity"
+* 		"synopsis"
+* 		"background"
+* 		"season"
+* 		"year"
+* 		"producers"
+* 		"licensors"
+* 		"studios"
+* 		"genres"
+* 		"themes"
+* 		"demographics"
+* 		"theme"

+  - Formatted to be more eye-friendly

 [If your API requires an API key, say so here.]